What is a Strategic Sales Plan?

 Your sales territories map the playing field for your strategic sales plan.
 Research has also shown that territory design can have a big impact on sales team morale and performance.
-In all reality, territories should be balanced so that regardless of the territory assigned, each rep has equal opportunity to reach and achieve their quota.
+In all reality, territories should be balanced, fair and driven by data.
+When your territory design has these factors, regardless of the territory assigned, each rep has equal opportunity to reach and achieve their quota.

 Incentives Should Drive the Right Behavior

 Plain and simple: money motivates.
 Sales organizations motivate sales reps with compensation plans.
 The incentives within the plan should align with company goals, and encourage reps to perform accordingly by emphasizing products, bundles, etc. with different incentives.
 Ultimately, sales compensation plans must drive the behaviors that will reach organizational goals.